Detecting the QCD axion via the ferroaxionic force with piezoelectric materials: Systematic and Magnetic Noise

 The ferromagnetic source mass will typically have a remnant magnetic field of order $0.1\,\mathrm{T}$, and we estimate the magnetic field near the source crystal to determine the magnetic shielding requirements for the \ce{^3 He} sample chamber in the proposed geometry.
 Fig.~\ref{fig:Bsource} shows the magnetic field profile extending away from the source mass with $D=1 \, \mathrm{mm}$, assuming a ferromagnetic sample with a magnetization of $3.55 \times 10^5 \, \mathrm{A/m}$ corresponding to the saturation magnetization of Eu$_{0.5}$Ba$_{0.5}$TiO$_3$~\cite{magsource}.
 The field at the front surface of the sample chamber is estimated to be of order $0.1\,\mathrm{T}$, so the shielding factor required on the front is approximately $10^{21}$.
 We consider a two-layer superconducting shield, composed of a $1\,\mathrm{\mu m}$ thick Nb film and a $10\,\mathrm{\mu m}$ thick Pb foil.
 The penetration depth of the foil is approximately $39\,\mathrm{nm}$, which should provide adequate shielding for thicknesses greater than $2\,\mathrm{\mu m}$.
+In Ref. \cite{Fosbinder-Elkins_2022}, the ARIADNE collaboration experimentally demonstrated in a test setup that a combination of Nb thin film shielding and lead foil attains its required shielding factor of order $10^8$ to achieve spin-projection noise limited sensitivity to magnetic fields in the NMR sample.
+Although the present requirements are more stringent, we expect that the performance can be enhanced using additional thickness or foil layers.

 Although the sample region is enclosed in superconducting shielding, openings are required to facilitate electrical connections to the SQUID readout, as well as the current loops for setting the Larmor frequency at the sample and minimizing the gradient of the field, as described in Ref.~\cite{Fosbinder-Elkins_2022}.
 To maximally screen the magnetic field of the magnetized source mass from the sample, we consider a single tube opening in the back of the sample chamber.
 For a tube, the shielding factor depends on the length $l$ and radius $a$ of the tube as $\cosh{(1.84l/a)}$~\cite{Claycomb_1999}.